Skip to content

 Shin Lim recently performed magic on Jimmy Fallon, Kelly Clarkson, TODAY, NBC News, and even Formula 1 to promote his new Las Vegas residency.

-Let's delve into the psychology behind Shin Lim's charming persona, focusing on his performance on The Tonight Show.
+Let's delve into the psychology behind Shin Lim's charming persona, focusing on his card magic performance on The Tonight Show.

 Shin Lim has Fallon open a brand-new deck of cards.
 Then Lim demonstrates some sleight-of-hand moves: the top deal, the bottom deal, and the laser deal.